VertStretch/RenderBurst/README.md

 [image]

-4. Navigate to the folder with the RenderBurst.py file, select it and click Install Add-on from File
+4. Navigate to the folder with the **RenderBurst.py** file, select it and click Install Add-on from File.<br />

-You should now see a new tab in the …… toolshelf, called Render Burst.
+You should now see a new tab in the right toolshelf, called Render Burst.

 [image]

-Congrats!
+Congrats!<br />

-# How to Use Render Burst
+## How to Use Render Burst

-Select the mode (All Cameras or Selected) and hit RENDER!
-Simple, right? :)
+Select the mode (All Cameras or Selected) and hit **RENDER!** Simple, right? :)

-Don’t forget to set up the output folder in the render settings tab beforehand.
+*Note: Don’t forget to set up the output folder in the render settings tab beforehand.*

-# Over to You
+## Over to You

 Have fun and if you discover a bug or just want to say hi, feel free to drop us line at support@creativeshrimp.com